jebusfx/problems/README.md

 # problems
-Practice problems for UVA, CodeJam, OmegaUp, etc.
+Practice problems for UVA, CodeJam, HackerRank, OmegaUp and other online judges/contests.